MadzCode/Lecture-Repository/Prototype Documentation.md

 * I got the gun to shoot, Now I just need to make it deal damage

 >## Refining the IK handles to follow the camera

+* How To Make A Health System | Unreal Engine 5 Tutorial By Fcb Dev
 - YouTube. https://www.youtube.com/watch?v=3hy7Oh7r64E.
 Accessed 3 Dec.
 2024.
 * My next plan is to make it so the spine and/or the arm folow the camera to create a mild ragdoll effect